Inferring the Dynamics of the State Evolution During Quantum Annealing: Experiments

-Second, if indeed the slope of the third segment is zero (i.e., not significantly different from zero), or less than the user-defined threshold, then we conclude that the freezeout must have occurred at the intersection of the penultimate and ultimate segment, that is, the point at which the third segment begins.
+Fitting a spline to the slicing energies gives our method two advantages: First, the existence of a QFP can be made dependent on a threshold for the slope set by the user, which typically varies based on the problem being solved, the annealer hardware, and the purpose of the analysis.
+If the slope of the third segment is zero (i.e., not significantly different from zero), or less than the user-defined threshold, we conclude that the freezeout must have occurred at the intersection of the penultimate and ultimate segment, that is, the point at which the third segment begins.
 In this case, we can use the QFP as an approximation of the freezeout point.
+In our case, we consider a system "frozen out" if the slope of the last spline segment is less than $10$ degrees.
+Second, if the slope is greater than the user-defined threshold, we conclude that the system has not frozen out prior to the end of the anneal.
+This corresponds to the case where a freezeout point does not exist for the system.

 In Figure~\ref{fig:spline_freezeout}, we examine the QFP found for two problems: the Chimera Ising model from \ref{sec:random_vs_optimized} (i.e., not corresponding to any particular NP-hard problem), and the one for the Maximum Clique problem from \ref{sec:optimizedMaxClique}.
 Both are found with Algorithm~\ref{algo:genetic}.
 We display the fitted spline segments, and indicate the QFP determined by the last spline with a green line.
-Additionally, we compute the freezeout point with the method of Section~\ref{sec:measuring_freezeout}.
-We observe that for the Chimera Ising problem, the technique of \cite{Benedetti2016} does not work, and that it finds a freezeout point which seems to occur before the point at which the energies stabilize for the Maximum Clique problem (purple vertical lines, right column).
-The QFP is indicated with a vertical green line and could be a sensible indicator for the freezeout location.
+Additionally, we compute a freezeout point estimate with the method of Section~\ref{sec:measuring_freezeout}.
+We observe that for the Chimera Ising problem, the technique of \cite{Benedetti2016} does not work, and that it estimates the freezeout point to be before the point at which the energies stabilize for the Maximum Clique problem (purple vertical lines, right column).
+The QFP is indicated with a vertical green line and could be a sensible indicator for the freezeout of the system.

 The 3-tuple of the slopes of the three segments corresponding to Phases 1, 2, and 3, together with the QFP, could be possibly used as a signature vector characterizing the anneal evolution for each problem.
-Since we have looked at only two problems, we cannot suggest any rules that link such a signature with characteristics of individual problem, but it may be a topic of future reseach.
+Since we have looked at only two problems, we cannot suggest any rules that link such a signature with characteristics of an individual problem, but it may be a topic of future reseach.

-The precise slope estimates (in degrees) for the three slopes in each of the subfigures of Figure~\ref{fig:spline_freezeout} can be found in Table~\ref{table:slopes}.
+The precise slope estimates (in degrees) in each of the subfigures of Figure~\ref{fig:spline_freezeout} can be found in Table~\ref{table:slopes}.